 What does Natan Gesher do?

-Vocationally, I’m a senior product manager and SEO lead on the ecommerce product team at Grubhub.
-I’ve been working for internet companies since 2006 and have been in search engine optimization since 2008 and product management since 2011.
-I really enjoy helping to make the web better, one site at a time, so I expect to be doing it for quite a while.
+Vocationally, I’m a principal product manager for growth and personalization at Pacaso.
+I’ve been working for internet companies since 2006, starting in customer support, and have been in search engine optimization since 2008 and product management since 2011.
+I really enjoy helping to make the internet better, one website and one app at a time, so I expect to be doing it for quite a while.

-Before that, I was a history student, and volunteered and then worked at an archeological excavation in Jerusalem.
+Before that, I was a history student, and volunteered and then worked for a couple of years at an archeological excavation in Jerusalem.

 Avocationally, I like taking my dog Sharav on long walks, reading books, taking pictures, cooking, tinkering, muttering, puttering, prattling, nattering, sending and collecting postcards, writing, conducting zero-blind n=1 self-experiments, listening to podcasts and music, ignoring politics and not watching football.